cms-L1TK/project_generation_scripts/README.md

 VMSTE_L1PHIA4n2 input=> VMR_L1PHIA.vmstuboutPHIA4n2  output=> TE_L1PHIA4_L2PHIA3.innervmstubin

-Says that memory VMSTE_L1PHIA4 is written by algo step VMR_L1PHIA (naming convention given above under HourGlassConfig.py).
-Here "n2" in memory name indicates that this is the second copy of the memory (where multiple copies used to avoid conflicts); ".vmstuboutphiA4n2" & ".innervmstubin" are a unique name given to the pin of the processing block that writes/reads this memory.
+e.g. The VM memory "4" in coarse phi region "A" VMSTE_L1PHIA4 is written by VM router algo step VMR_L1PHIA (naming convention given above under HourGlassConfig.py).
+Here "n2" in memory name indicates that this is the second copy of the memory (where multiple copies used to avoid conflicts).
+The I/O pins of the proc blocks are ".vmstuboutphiA4n2" & ".innervmstubin", whose names include "in" or "out" to distinguish read or write, and also include parts of the names of the memories they connect to, so make clear what sort of data the internal logic of the proc block must read/write to the pin.
+(These pin names appear in the HLS code interface).